ChicagoGupta/chicago/index.md

 ### NoD Coworking

-I am the Founder of NoD Coworking which is a coworking space for indie game developers based in Dallas, Texas.
+I am the founder of NoD Coworking which is a coworking space for indie game developers based in Dallas, Texas.